philipcmonk/phlisped/doc/phlisp.md

 ### Argument Nodes

-Argument nodes have exactly one forward edge to `-1` labeled `is-formal-arg`.
+Argument nodes must have exactly one forward edge to `-1` labeled `is-formal-arg`.
 Additionally, the may have a forward edge to a string labeled `has-name`.

 ### Terminal Nodes